 Well, this is the Tongariro National Park!
-There’s a lot of hikes!
+There are a lot of hikes!
 The next unmissable hike on our list is to the Tama Lakes.
-It has views that rival that of the Tongariro Crossing except this hike is 5-6 hours return and has a lot less “logistics” to work out in terms of transport.
+It has views that rival that of the Tongariro Crossing except this hike can be done in winter, is 5-6 hours return and has a lot less “logistics” to work out in terms of transport – just walk back the same way.
 Hike over tussock lands to some vibrant lakes with the backdrop of the mighty Mt Ngauruhoe (Mt Doom) and Mt Ruapehu.

 Location: Start from the Taranaki Falls track accessed from Whakapapa Village.
 There is a side track clearly signposted just above Taranaki Falls.

-Location: On State Highway 48, 4km from Whakapapa village.
+Location: On State Highway 48, 4km (2 miles) from Whakapapa village.

-6. Have high tea in the Chateau Tongariro
+6. Have High Tea in the Chateau Tongariro [CLOSED]